mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 possible to coerce the battery in and out by tilting it up over the top of the Darlington chips that get in the way, but this requires a bit of brute force, which doesn't feel comfortable when working with delicate electronics.
-This will it inconvenient to replace the battery when it eventually runs out of power.
+This will make it inconvenient to replace the battery when it eventually runs out of power.
 On the plus side, that should take a few years, since the battery is only powering the clock chip, which draws very little power.